-1. Subsidence of the NKP is recorded by the paleoenvironments of volcanic rocks and overlying sediments; since Eocene time, environments have changed from subaerial (volcanic and volcani-

-- 2. The oldest sediments overlying igneous basement are earliest Oligocene; this minimum age for basement is consistent with a <40-Ma age for the uppermost igneous basement of Skiff Bank. - 3.
-The 233 m of igneous basement consists of an uppermost 124-m succession of variably welded trachytic to rhyolitic volcanic and volcaniclastic rocks; in addition, the two lowermost lava flow units comprise 33 m of sanidine-phyric trachyandesite and rhyolite.
+- 1. Subsidence of the NKP is recorded by the paleoenvironments of volcanic rocks and overlying sediments; since Eocene time, environments have changed from subaerial (volcanic and volcaniclastic rocks) to intertidal (beach deposits) to very high-energy, near-shore (grainstone and sandstone) to low-energy, offshore (packstone) to bathyal pelagic (ooze). - 2.
+The oldest sediments overlying igneous basement are earliest Oligocene; this minimum age for basement is consistent with a <40 Ma age for the uppermost igneous basement of Skiff Bank. - 3.
+The 233 m of igneous basement consists of an uppermost 124-m succession of variably welded trachytic to rhyolitic volcanic and volcaniclastic rocks; in addition, the two lowermost lava flow units comprise 33 m of sanidine-phyric trachyandesite and trachyte.
 As at Elan Bank (Site 1137), highly evolved magmas erupted, in some cases explosively, during the final stages of volcanism that formed Skiff Bank. - 4.
-The volcanic basement at Skiff Bank, with a minimum age of earliest Oligocene, includes an alkaline lava series ranging from trachybasalt to trachyte and rhyolite.
-Similar alkaline lavas have erupted in the Kerguelen Archipelago in Miocene and Pliocene/ Pleistocene time; therefore, Skiff Bank, which crests <500 m below sea level, may have been a somewhat older island analogous to the Kerguelen Archipelago 350 km to the east-northeast.
+The volcanic basement at Skiff Bank, with a minimum age of earliest Oligocene, includes an alkaline lava series ranging from trachybasalt to trachyte.
+Similar alkaline lavas have erupted in the Kerguelen Archipelago in early Miocene and Pliocene/Pleistocene time; therefore Skiff Bank, which crests <500 m below sea level, may have been a somewhat older island analogous to the Kerguelen Archipelago 350 km to the east-northeast.

-Site 1140 lies on the northernmost Kerguelen Plateau ~270 km north of the Kerguelen Archipelago (Figs. F3, F4).
-Flanked to the north and east by Eocene and younger oceanic crust of the Australian-Antarctic Basin, and to the west by Cretaceous oceanic crust of the Crozet and Enderby basins, the NKP is believed to have formed since 40 Ma via Kerguelen hot spot magmatism (Royer and Sandwell, 1989; Royer and Coffin, 1992).
+Site 1140 lies on the northernmost Kerguelen Plateau ~270 km north of the Kerguelen Archipelago (Fig. 4).
+Flanked to the north and east by Eocene and younger oceanic crust of the Australian-Antarctic Basin, and to the west by Cretaceous oceanic crust of the Crozet and Enderby basins, the NKP is believed to have formed since 40 Ma via Kerguelen hot spot magmatism (Royer and Sandwell, 1989; Royer and Coffin, 1992; M.F.
+Coffin et al., unpubl. data).
 The boundary between the northern Kerguelen Plateau and the Australia-Antarctic Basin lies ~5 km north of Site 1140 and offsets basement by ~400 m.

-The Kerguelen Archipelago is part of the NKP; its igneous rocks yield dates from 39 Ma to recent (Nicolaysen et al., 1996, in press).
+The Kerguelen Archipelago is part of the NKP; its igneous rocks yield dates from 39 Ma to recent (K.E.
+Nicolaysen et al., unpubl. data).
 However, submarine igneous basement of the NKP has never been sampled, so its age and composition, as well as its relationship to the central and southern plateau sectors and to Skiff and Elan banks, are unknown.
-Site 1140 lies at a depth of 2394 m on the northern flank of the NKP.
-We chose this location as representative of the NKP on the basis of its relatively simple structural setting and thin sedimentary section (Fig. F36).
+Site 1140 lies at a depth of 2450 m on the northern flank of the NKP.
+We chose this location as representative of the NKP on the basis of its relatively simple structural setting and thin sedimentary section (Fig. 36).
 The top of acoustic basement is flat lying, and the overlying basement is a sediment sequence ~350 m thick.

 The major objectives at Site 1140 were to obtain igneous basement to characterize the ages, petrography, and compositions of the lavas and the environments of eruption (subaerial or submarine).
 We were especially interested in (1) testing the hypothesis that at least the uppermost igneous basement of the NKP is <40 Ma and (2) comparing the submarine NKP lavas with the subaerial lavas forming the Kerguelen Archipelago.
 The sedimentary objectives at Site 1140 were to determine sequence facies, to define the ages of seismic sequence boundaries, to estimate the duration of possible subaerial and shallow-marine environments, to obtain minimum estimates for basement age, and to determine the paleoceanographic history of this moderate latitude site.
 As discussed below, we largely achieved our goals at Site 1140.
-We drilled 88 m into pillow basalt flows that are intercalated with thin chalk beds containing late Eocene nannofossils and foraminifers.
+We drilled 87 m into pillow basalt flows that are intercalated with thin chalk beds containing late Eocene nannofossils and foraminifers.